- SENCo: Mr J. Woodcock

 The students’ needs cover reading, writing, spelling, numeracy, understanding, communication, self esteem, self confidence, behaviour, hearing impairments, visual impairments, co-ordination, mobility, learning difficulties, autism, physical and medical difficulties.

 Some students may have the protection of a Statement of Special Educational Need or an Education, Health and Care Plan – legal documents which the school has to honour.
 Others may be identified by the school or by their parents as requiring extra support.

 Some students are withdrawn from some classes to work on basic literacy skills in a small group.
-A variety of literacy interventions are available, such as the SRA Corrective Reading Programme, Catch-Up Literacy and Lexia, to develop decoding and comprehension skills.
+A variety of literacy interventions are available to develop decoding and comprehension skills.
 It is expected that all students will acquire independent learning and working skills which they will then carry on into the future.

 At West Lakes Academy we provide tailored support for our dyslexic students.
 They receive small group intervention once a week and have access to an individual learning ‘app’ called IDL to work on their literacy skills.
 We also share student passports with staff which detail students’ strengths/interests, weaknesses and strategies to help.
 The students are involved in creating these passports and they also have a key worker to go to if they need any help or are worried about anything.

 |What kinds of SEN are provided for at West Lakes Academy?||Students’ needs cover reading, writing, spelling, numeracy, understanding, communication, self-esteem, self-confidence, behaviour, hearing impairments, visual impairments, co-ordination, mobility, learning difficulties, autism, physical and medical difficulties.|